braintumor.wtf

 i'll update this post after my treatment each day to document the process and any symptoms or side effects i might feel throughout the week in real time.

-monday, september 8 (session 1)
+monday, september 8 (session 1 of 5)

 this morning, i had my first of five gamma knife treatments. after my ct sim on friday, i was ready for another spa day, but despite my best efforts to convince myself i was getting a facial, i couldn't quite get my mind fully there. the mask felt much stiffer today and really held my head in place, which gave me comfort in knowing my head was unlikely to move during treatment but otherwise not a ton of physical comfort being locked down onto the table.